Frequently Asked Questions

 Note: Ink may stain fabric.

-Many AusPen customers are using their markers for years.
+Many of our loyal customers have been using their markers for years.
 As long as the cap is securely placed on the marker, and the marker is not completely dried out before refilling, your markers should last a long time.
 With use, the nib will need to be reversed, or replaced.

-AusPen markers are made of 100% recycled aluminum or 90% post-consumer recycled plastic from discarded ink cartridges.
+Our markers are made of 100% recycled aluminum or 90% post-consumer recycled plastic from discarded ink cartridges.
 The ink bottles and the carrying case are made of #5 plastic, and can be recycled in the regular recycling bin.
-There is no PVC plastic in AusPen products.
+There is no PVC plastic in our products.

-AusPen ink is certified non-toxic, and is free of xylene, toluene and other harsh and dangerous chemicals.
-Many AusPen customers have chemical sensitivities and can use AusPen markers without their usual symptoms (headaches, brain fog, breathing difficulties, etc).
+Our ink is certified non-toxic, and is free of xylene, toluene and other harsh and dangerous chemicals.
+Many customers have chemical sensitivities and can use our markers without their usual symptoms (headaches, brain fog, breathing difficulties, etc).
 Here is a list of the ingredients:

 - 70 to 80% denatured ethanol